 - Payment of Services Fees.
 Company shall pay the fees for the Services as specified in the applicable Order to the Seagate or authorized reseller entity identified in such Order.
 Seagate or the authorized reseller may change the fees for any renewal period by informing Company at least 60 days before the start of the renewal period for which the changed pricing will apply.

 - Invoicing.
-Seagate or the authorized reseller shall invoice Company according to the Order.
+Seagate (or its local branch office, where applicable, as stated in the invoice) or the authorized reseller shall invoice Company according to the Order.
 Unless otherwise stipulated in the Order, invoicing will be monthly in arrears for Services provided in the previous month.
 All invoiced amounts will be in U.S. dollars and are payable in U.S. dollars, unless otherwise stipulated in the Order.
 Where local law requires that Company pay or be allowed to pay in a currency other than U.S. dollars, the parties shall cooperate in good faith to convert the amounts to be paid such that Company will pay the correct invoiced amount when such payment amount is converted back to U.S. dollars or its equivalent at the time of payment.